BaskervilleDog/Bioinformatic-Essentials/Bioinformatics_Proceedings/Gene_Prediction/README.md

 1. **Ab Initio Prediction:**

     - Uses statistical models to predict genes based solely on the DNA sequence without prior knowledge of existing genes.
-    - **Hidden Markov Models (HMMs):** Commonly used for recognizing coding regions by modeling sequence features such as codon usage, GC content, and signal sequences.
-    - **GeneMark and AUGUSTUS:** Popular ab initio gene prediction tools that have been widely used in genome annotation projects.

 2. **Homology-Based Prediction:**

     - Relies on sequence similarity to known genes in other organisms to predict gene locations and structures.
-    - **BLAST, Exonerate:** Tools that align query sequences to reference genomes, identifying conserved genes and regions.
-    - **Comparative Genomics:** Involves comparing sequences from related species to transfer annotations and refine gene predictions.

 3. **Evidence-Based Prediction:**

     - Incorporates experimental data such as RNA-Seq, ESTs, or known protein sequences to guide predictions.
-    - **RNA-Seq Data Integration:** Provides direct evidence of transcription, enhancing the accuracy of exon-intron boundary predictions and revealing alternative splicing events.
-    - **EST Mapping:** Aligns expressed sequence tags to the genome, confirming the existence of predicted exons and refining gene models.

 4. **Integrated Approaches:**

     - Combines ab initio, homology-based, and evidence-based methods to achieve more robust and accurate gene predictions.
-    - **MAKER, Ensembl, NCBI’s RefSeq:** Integrated annotation pipelines that use multiple data sources and methods to produce high-quality gene predictions.

 ---